IMS-Bio2Core-Facility/lta/README.md

 and the lipidomics mode (specified with ``--mode``).
 If these are not passed,
 then they default to "Phenotype", "Tissue", "SampleID", and "Mode" respectively.
+To find these rows,
+we also need to know the number of lines in your column metadata.
+This is specified with ``--n-rows-metadata``.
 Please the section on [expected data file structure](data) for more information.

 For the fold-change calculation in ENFC to make any sense,